 Apple officially unveiled the long-awaited iPhone X, its tenth-anniversary edition iPhone, on September 12.
 With preorder and release dates just around the corner, you'll want to brush up on all things iPhone X to make sure you get your hands on one as soon as possible.
 After all, preorders start Friday, October 27.

 If you're not a fan of your iPhone's ability to adjust screen brightness by itself, you've probably turned off auto-brightness on multiple occasions in the past.
-All you would do is go to your "Display & Brightness" settings and toggle it off, but that's no longer the case in iOS 11 on up— whether you have an iPhone X or any other iPhone.
+All you would do is go to your "Display & Brightness" settings and toggle it off, but that's no longer the case in iOS 11 and iOS 12 — whether you have an iPhone X, XS, XS Max, XR or any older supported iPhone.